khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/interaction.md

 Todo: Add visual example of subtle dot texture

-After dropping a draggable item, a toast should appear to indicate the order of draggable items has changed.
-That toast should contain an undo link to undo the previous dragged action.
-After clicking `Undo`, the previously dragged item will return to it‘s original position.
-A keyboard shortcut to undo a dropped item is to press `ctrl + z` to `undo` the dropped action.

 #### On drop

 - When dragging an item over a droppable area, a solid blue line should appear to show that an item can be dropped in that area.
 - Dropped items will display a short animation to visually indicate the drop of that item has been completed.
+- The keyboard shortcut to undo a dropped item is to press `ctrl + z`, much like you would to undo a text change.

 #### Limitations